maces/fastapi-htmx/README.md

 #### Multiple Template Directories

 For bigger apps, multiple template directories might be needed.
-For example if the app split into several modules each for a distinct part of the app and connected with routers.
+For example if the app is split into several modules connected with routers.
 For this case template collections can be used.
-During `htmx_init()` multiple template collections can be defined.
+With `htmx_init()` multiple template collections can be defined.
 In each endpoint instead of the templates name (`account`) the collection gets specified as well, like this: `Tpl(SHOP, "account")`.
 This works for partials and full pages.

 `my_app/api_multiple_template_paths.py`:
 ```python